 1. Ease of Managing Devices

 Any organization utilizing mobile devices can benefit from an MDM solution.
 Managing all of the company assets, conducting all of the application updates, and controlling the content that the end users are accessing is no small task, especially for smaller IT teams.
-MDM solutions give IT professionals those capabilities all in one interface, drastically saving the company on time, money, and human capital.
+These solutions give IT professionals those capabilities all in one interface, drastically saving the company on time, money, and human capital.

 To further complicate management, there has been an increased number of employers offering the ability to work remotely.
 Remote work provides additional challenges surrounding support of employees, with the two major concerns being security and remote troubleshooting.
 Along with the added security features, MDM solutions can provide another form of support to these employees, allowing IT professionals to assist in software support by pushing out updates directly to the users.